ArsenLeNaslov/odin-weather-app/README.md

 # Odin's Weather Forecast App
-A deep space nebula-themed Weather Forecast Application which allows users to search for weather information by location, by using Visual Crossing Weather API.
+A deep space nebula-themed Weather Forecast Application which allows users to choose and search for weather information by location, by using Visual Crossing Weather API.
 The website UI adapts based on the location's current weather data.

 Referencing Odin's Project: [Weather App](https://www.theodinproject.com/lessons/node-path-javascript-weather-app)